ellaism/specs/specs/2017-0001-account-version.md

 The behavior of `CALLCODE` and `DELEGATECALL` are not affected by the hard fork -- they would fetch the contract code (even if the contract is deployed in a newer version) and still use the virtual machine version defined in the current contract (or in the case of within the input of contract creation transaction or `CREATE` opcode, the newest virtual machine version) to execute the code.

+If a message call transaction creates a new account, the newly created account will have the newest account version number in the network.

 There is no versioning for precompiled contracts.
 Once hard fork, they're available for both old and new accounts.

 ### Handle Receipts